Badminton: History

 Games employing shuttlecocks have been played for centuries across Eurasia, (Note: Other related sports include Hanetsuki, which originated in Japan.) but the modern game of badminton developed in the mid-19th century among the expatriate officers of British India as a variant of the earlier game of battledore and shuttlecock ("battledore" was an older term for "racquet").
 Its exact origin remains obscure.
-The name derives from the Duke of Beaufort's Badminton House in Gloucestershire, but why or when remains unclear.
+The name is derived from the Duke of Beaufort's Badminton House in Gloucestershire, but why or when remains unclear.
 As early as 1860, a London toy dealer named Isaac Spratt published a booklet entitled Badminton Battledore – A New Game, but no copy is known to have survived.
 An 1863 article in The Cornhill Magazine describes badminton as "battledore and shuttlecock played with sides, across a string suspended some five feet from the ground".

 The game originally developed in India among the British expatriates, where it was very popular by the 1870s.
 Ball badminton, a form of the game played with a wool ball instead of a shuttlecock, was being played in Thanjavur as early as the 1850s and was at first played interchangeably with badminton by the British, the woollen ball being preferred in windy or wet weather.

 Early on, the game was also known as Poona or Poonah after the garrison town of Poona (Pune), where it was particularly popular and where the first rules for the game were drawn up in 1873.
 (Note: Against this, Downey claims that the first rules were drawn up at Karachi in 1877.)
 By 1875, officers returning home had started a badminton club in Folkestone.
 Initially, the sport was played with sides ranging from 1 to 4 players, but it was quickly established that games between two or four competitors worked the best.
 The shuttlecocks were coated with India rubber and, in outdoor play, sometimes weighted with lead.
 Although the depth of the net was of no consequence, it was preferred that it should reach the ground.